fbpx

 Context and Models for Mission and Evangelism 3

-Interfaith and Intercultural Elective (with immersion) or Christian Ethics 3
+Interfaith and Intercultural Elective 3

 Total credits in Cultural Context 6